opencv/opencv/doc/tutorials/core/random_generator_and_text/random_generator_and_text.markdown

 Code
 ----

--   In the previous tutorial (@ref Drawing_1) we drew diverse geometric figures, giving as input parameters such as coordinates (in the form of @ref cv::Points ), color, thickness, etc. You might have noticed that we gave specific values for these arguments.
+-   In the previous tutorial (@ref tutorial_basic_geometric_drawing) we drew diverse geometric figures, giving as input parameters such as coordinates (in the form of @ref cv::Point), color, thickness, etc. You might have noticed that we gave specific values for these arguments.
 -   In this tutorial, we intend to use *random* values for the drawing parameters.
 Also, we intend to populate our image with a big number of geometric figures.
 Since we will be initializing them in a random fashion, this process will be automatic and made by using *loops* .
 -   This code is in your OpenCV sample folder.
 Otherwise you can grab it from [here](http://code.opencv.org/projects/opencv/repository/revisions/master/raw/samples/cpp/tutorial_code/core/Matrix/Drawing_2.cpp)
-    .

 Explanation
 -----------